 Conclusion

-This article addressed the issue of how the paradigms of labor law can change and even benefit when taking behavioral ethics into account.
-The question of what ethics are has engaged philosophers throughout the world since the time of Socrates and Aristotle and to this day.
-Indeed, this question arises frequently in the field of employment law and its concomitant obligations governing employee-employer relationships, particularly the issue of the obligation to comply with the law.
-An examination of how the concepts of behavioral ethics are perceived and applied in employment law should help determine what the appropriate behavior and regulatory responses are in that field.
+This article addressed the issue of how the paradigms of labor law can change and even benefit when taking behavioral ethics into consideration.
+The persistent question of what ethics are has engaged philosophers throughout the world since the time of Socrates and Aristotle.
+Indeed, this question arises frequently in the field of employment law and its concomitant obligations governing employee-employer relationships, particularly with regard to the obligation to comply with the law.
+An examination of how the concepts of behavioral ethics are perceived and applied in employment law should help determine what the appropriate behavioral and regulatory responses should be in that field.
 We contend that in addition to workers’ legal rights under employment law, some of which are included in what are considered natural rights, workers also have the moral right to follow their own consciences within the framework of the employment relationship, even though this moral right is not otherwise protected by law.
 This moral right is intuitively identified with a social code of conduct and not necessarily with a legal right.
-When an employee faces a moral dilemma in the workplace whereby the employee is expected to engage in conduct that does not conform with his or her moral code, the employee usually is expected to remain loyal to the organization.
+When an employee faces a moral dilemma in the workplace whereby the employee is expected to engage in conduct that does not conform with his or her moral code, the employee is usually expected to remain loyal to the organization.

-This behavioral approach towards employment law is consistent with Follett Parker Mary's approach, which was the first to raise the importance of sharing employees with managing and organization decisions, due to their familiarity with the organization, its goals and character.
-This research is consistent with previous studies indicating that workplace actions have significant effects on the ethical orientation, providing insight into how law influence by ethical behaviour study.
-Our goal has been to describe the relationships among the ethical behavior and workplace performances.
-While not every violation gets expression and protection under labor laws, we further sought to propose to examine these ethical violence's as an infringement of employee's natural rights, known as workers moral right to follow their own consciences within the framework of the employment relationship.
+This behavioral approach towards employment law is consistent with the work of Mary Follett Parker, who was the first to raise the importance of sharing management and organization decisions with employees, due to their familiarity with the organization and its goals and character.
+The results of the current study are also similar to those of previous studies indicating that workplace actions do have significant effects on ethical orientation.
+These studies, like ours, also provided insights into how ethical behavior considerations can influence the law.
+Our goal has been to describe the relationships between ethical behavior and workplace conduct.
+While not every ethical violation is recognized or protected under labor laws, we nonetheless sought to examine these ethical violations as infringements of employees’ natural rights, which are, in essence, workers’ moral right to follow their own consciences within the framework of the employment relationship.